Suspect caught in fatal shooting of 3 U.Va. football players - WHIZ News

 “But how do we deal with it afterwards?” she asked.
 “What’s it going to be like in a week, in a month?”

-Ryan and Provost Ian Baucom said in a letter to the UVA community that classes and other academic activities would be canceled on Tuesday.
-A university-wide vigil is being planned for a later date.
+Classes and other academic activities were canceled for Tuesday.
+A university-wide vigil was being planned for a later date.

+Scores of worshippers gathered Monday evening on campus at St. Paul’s Memorial Church for a prayer service.

+“Have pity on us and all who mourn for Devin, Lavel and D’Sean, innocent people slaughtered by the violence of our fallen world,” an officiant said in prayer.

 Contributing to this report were Associated Press writers Ben Finley in Norfolk, Va.; Denise Lavoie in Richmond, Va.; Sarah Brumfield in Silver Spring, Md.; John Seewer in Toledo, Ohio; Hank Kurz in Charlottesville, Va.; Holly Ramer in Concord, New Hampshire; and news researcher Rhonda Shafner; as well as videojournalist Nathan Ellegren and photographer Steve Helber in Charlottesville.